Biodiversity

 Reforestation

 Reforestation programs are a focus of Lexmark locations worldwide.
 Trees have many benefits that extend beyond their beauty.
 They offer social, environmental, and economic benefits for years after they are planted.
-Trees not only create an ecosystem to provide habitat and food for birds and numerous other animals but also absorb carbon dioxide and other potentially harmful gases, reducing the overal concentration of greenhouse gases in the atmosphere.
+Trees not only create an ecosystem to provide habitat and food for birds and numerous other animals but also absorb carbon dioxide and other potentially harmful gases, reducing the overall concentration of greenhouse gases in the atmosphere.
 Because of this, Lexmark employees have planted trees around the world in parks, schools, cities and forests.
 Other reasons include reforestation due to invasive species, natural disaster recovery, park revitalizations, community improvements, and tree canopy improvement needs to reduce larger city heat island effects.

 While there are countless benefits for planting trees, there is an additional reason that Lexmark has prioritized tree planting in our global community efforts.
 Lifecycle assessment analyses on our devices show that the largest environmental impact associated with printing is paper consumption during the use phase.
 Planting trees is a way that Lexmark can offset this biomass impact.